Who’s in Charge Here? What Easter Means for America Today

 Since Easter is again upon us, let us consider this amazing proclamation afresh.
 Moreover, as we do so, let us fervently hope that we, as a nation, do better than certain Athenians in his audience who could only sneer at the idea of a bodily resurrection.
 For Christ’s resurrection is arguably the most thoroughly—and most wonderfully—attested miracle of all time.

 The witnesses are many.
-Old Testament history mystically anticipated it in various historical events (e.g., the “resurrection” of Isaac from the sacrificial pyre, or the “ressurection” of Jonah, spewed onto the shore after three days and three nights in the belly of the great fish).
-Old Testament prophets spoke of it often (e.g., Psalm 16, Isaiah 53, Hosea 6).
-Jesus himself predicted it on several different occasions (Mt.
-20, Mark 9, John 2, 11).
+Old Testament history mystically anticipated it in various historical events (e.g., the “resurrection” of Isaac from the sacrificial pyre, and the “resurrection” of Jonah who was spewed onto the shore after three days and three nights in the belly of the great fish).
+Old Testament prophets spoke of it often (e.g., Psalm 16; Isaiah 53; Hosea 6).
+Jesus himself predicted it on several different occasions (Matthew 20; Mark 9; John 2, 11).
 The empty tomb confirms it, as does the complete silence of history on what “really” happened to the body.
-Most impressively, hundreds of disciples–both men and women–were personal eyewitnesses of the risen Christ, many of whom bravely went to a martyr’s death strengthened by that very faith (1 Cor.
-15).
+Most impressively, hundreds of disciples—both men and women—were personal eyewitnesses of the risen Christ, many of whom bravely went to a martyr’s death strengthened by that very faith (1 Corinthians 15).

 For all these reasons, Christ’s resurrection is the single brightest supernatural light shining in the darkness of our time or any time.
 Indeed, it appears to be God’s very own lighthouse, pitched on the high cliff of history so as to guide all persons and all nations to the one voice—the one authority—that alone can give safe harbor.